autopi-io/documentation/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+**NOTE**: After a deploy, if you're getting a 404, you need to remember to set the GitHub pages redirect domain.